eduardoboucas/buildtimes/posts/2025-03-25-you-should-know-this-before-choosing-nextjs/2025-03-25-you-should-know-this-before-choosing-nextjs.md

 So why is there a hidden door in Next.js for which only Vercel holds the key?
 I think it's expected that the framework maintainers regularly experiment with features before they're launched, but minimal mode isn't that.
 We're talking about entirely different operation mode for the framework, which has been in the code base for many years and which unlocks capabilities that are reserved for the for-profit company that owns the framework.

-If WordPress had a priviliged code path that was only accessible to sites deployed to Automattic properties, would it be trusted as a truly open project and would it have the dominance it has today?
+If WordPress had a privileged code path that was only accessible to sites deployed to Automattic properties, would it be trusted as a truly open project and would it have the dominance it has today?

 ## Security posture